Abel Makkonen Tesfaye (born February 16, 1990) a.k.a. The Weeknd is a Canadian singer-songwriter and record producer.

 - "Kiss Land" was originally released in rough form as "John Carpenter", probably due to the heavy use of synthesisers that were a big part of Carpenter's films.

-- Star Trek II: The Wrath of Khan and Legends of the Fall in "Starboy".
+- Star Trek II: The Wrath of Khan and Legends of the Fall are nodded to in "Starboy".

 - Sliding Scale of Idealism vs. Cynicism: While there are a couple of more idealistic songs in his discography like "I Feel It Coming", most of his material is deep in the cynical end.